wenjing6711/Amazon-Reviews-Text-Classification/README.md

-DATASET CAN BE DOWNLOAD HERE: http://times.cs.uiuc.edu/~wang296/Data/ PLEASE MAKE CITATION IF YOU ARE USING THE DATA!!
+DATASET CAN BE FOUND HERE: http://times.cs.uiuc.edu/~wang296/Data/ PLEASE MAKE CITATION IF YOU ARE USING THE DATA!!

 1. deep_learning contains all self-implemented deep CNN models.